ceph/ceph/README.rst

 Multiple config files
 ---------------------

-You can pass multiple files as arguments to ``teuthology``.
+You can pass multiple files as arguments to teuthology.
 Each one will be read as a config file, and their contents will be merged.
 This allows you to e.g. share definitions of what a "simple 3 node cluster" is.
 The source tree comes with ``roles/3-simple.yaml``, so we could